Background

 But the patient has no coping substitutes available.
 No therapy can provide the patient with such substitutes because the whole personality is affected by the ensuing pathology, not just an aspect or element of the personality.

 Bringing up split off material may constrain or even eliminate the patient's personality disorder and then what?
 How is the patient supposed to cope with the world without his personality disorder?
-A world that has suddenly reverted to being hostile, abandoning capricious whimsical, cruel and devouring, just like it had been in the child's infancy before his stumble upon the magic of splitting and the double magic of narcissism.
+A world that has suddenly reverted to being hostile, abandoning, capricious, whimsical, cruel and devouring, just like it had been in the child's infancy before his stumble upon the magic of splitting and the double magic of narcissism.

+We need to get rid not of the personality structure.
 The loss of pathological narcissism is not in the personality.
 It's not an ego problem.
 It's not an integration problem.
 It's not a problem of cohesion or reconciling narratives.
-It's a problem of social acceptability.
-It's a post-traumatic condition.

 The child needs to relive the trauma as an adult and realize how unnecessary and inefficient and energy and time and resources consuming are the solutions that he had designed when he had been too young to consider any alternatives.